 *You can substitute honey or coconut nectar for the sugar, if you'd prefer.
 Just make sure to reduce the amount of water in the recipe by 1/2 tsp's worth or so.

 - Combine water, Buttery Spread, and Unsweetened almond milk in a saucepan and warm to a temperature of 120-130ºF.
-Pour into a stand mixer equipped with a dough hook, and add 2 c. water.
-Mix gently on medium-low speed.
-Let rest for 2 minutes, then beat on medium speed for 2 minutes.
+Gently pour the mixture into a stand mixer equipped with a dough hook and add the yeast packets.
+Let sit for 2 minutes.

 - Bake in preheated 375ºF oven for 20 minutes, or until golden brown.
 Remove pan from oven and brush with melted Buttery Spread.
 Return to oven for 2 min to brown further.